alpacahq/alpaca-docs/content/api-references/accounts/accounts.md

 ---

 ## **Uploading CIP information**

 `POST /v1/accounts/{account_id}/cip`

-The customer indentification program (CIP) API allows you to submit the CIP results received from your KYC provider.
+The customer identification program (CIP) API allows you to submit the CIP results received from your KYC provider.

 Financial institutions and other obliged entities must have reasonable procedures to gather and maintain information on customers’ identities, along with running watchlist checks on them.

 The minimum requirements to open an individual financial account are delimited and you must verify the true identity of the account holder at account opening:

-* Name
+- Name
-* Date of birth
+- Date of birth
-* Address
+- Address
-* Identification number (for a U.S. citizen, a taxpayer identification number)
+- Identification number (for a U.S. citizen, a taxpayer identification number)

 Procedures for identity verification include documents (for example, driver’s licenses and passports), non-documentary methods (for example, data sources like credit bureaus and government databases), or a combination of both.